The Three Marys: Processional statues during Good Friday

 The Blessed Virgin Mary is not part of this group, as her title as Mater Dolorosa is reserved to a singular privilege in the procession.

-A common pious practice sometimes alternates Mary Salome with Jacob, due to a popular belief that Salome, an elderly person at this time would not have had the energy to reach the tomb of Christ at the morning of resurrection, though she was present at the Crucifixion.
+A common pious practice sometimes alternates Mary Cleopas with Mary Jacobe, due to a popular belief that Mary Cleopas, said to be an elderly person, would not have had the energy to reach the tomb of Christ at the morning of resurrection, though she was present at the Crucifixion.

+Another practice involves referring to Mary Magdalene as Mary of Bethany, in line with the long-standing tradition in Western Christianity that identified Mary Magdalene (probably from Magdala near Lake Tiberias) with Mary of Bethany, a place near Jerusalem, much further south.